 Many Middlebury students apply directly, as visiting/study abroad students, to universities in Australia and New Zealand and make arrangements independently with the university ("direct enrollment").
-These universities have made the recruitment of visiting/study abroad students a high priority and have procedures for orienting and integrating these students into their academic and residential programs.
+These universities have procedures for orienting and integrating these students into their academic and residential programs.

 It is also possible to attend a university in Australia or New Zealand through a U.S.-sponsored program provider.
 In this format, the program provider takes care of most of the practical arrangements and provides more services and support.
 Many universities in Australia and New Zealand are affiliated with a number of program providers and welcome applicants whether they apply directly or through a program provider.
 Program providers offer services for which they charge fees.
-The program providers with which Middlebury has the most experience are the Arcadia University College of Global Studies and IFSA-Butler.
+The program providers with which Middlebury has the most experience and which are regularly approved are the Arcadia University College of Global Studies and IFSA-Butler.